-To view the DRAFT Health Impact Assessment (HIA) click HERE
+To view the Final Health Impact Assessment (HIA) click HERE

 The link between transportation decisions and community health impacts is often overlooked.
 With this connection in mind, the Hillsborough MPO has joined with the Florida Department of Health in Hillsborough County to highlight the value that safe, walkable streets can bring to the Town ‘N Country community.